The Easybeats

-During their six-year run, they scored 15 top 40 hits in Australia, including "She's So Fine" and "Women (Make You Feel Alright)", with other No. 1 hits including "Friday on My Mind" and "Sorry".
-They broke up in 1969, and reformed for one tour in 1986.
-Singer Stevie Wright died in 2015 and rhythm guitarist George Young died in 2017.
+Lead singer Stevie Wright started a solo career and had a No. 1 Australian hit with "Evie" in 1974; he died in 2015 after lengthy battles with drugs and alcohol and years of poor health.
+Guitarists Vanda and Young continued as a songwriting and producing duo and produced several albums by AC/DC; Young died in 2017.
+During their six-year run, they scored 15 top 40 hits in Australia, including "She's So Fine" and "Women (Make You Feel Alright)", with No. 1 hits including "Friday on My Mind" and "Sorry".
+They reunited for a tour in 1986.
+In 2005, they were inducted into the ARIA Hall of Fame.